jmcoholich/isaacgym/README.md

 To debug device-side asserts, switch to CPU pipeline with the flag `--pipline cpu`.
 This results in an actual stack trace. -->

 ## Generalization/ High-level evaluation
+NOTE: The final evals require about 30 Gb VRAM.

 To evaluate the flat and hierarchical policy and generate all figures, run: